dfabulich/node-app-store-connect-api/README.md

 ```
 ## Raw Requests and Responses

-App Store Connect API responses also include a `links` section and a `meta` section used mostly for pagination, if you're interested in those.
-(You typically don't need them, because our API will paginate for you.)

-If you want access to the data exactly as App Store Connect provided it, circumventing all of our "helpful" conveniences, the API provides a raw `fetch` function.
+If you want access to the data exactly as App Store Connect provided it, circumventing all of our "helpful" conveniences, (like transforming the `included` results,) the API provides a raw `fetch` function.
 The `fetch` function follows the rules of the standard `fetch` API, but we automatically add the `Authorization` header, and prepend `https://api.appstoreconnect.apple.com/v1` on relative URLs.

 ```js
 import { api } from `node-app-store-connect-api`;